HMS Miranda (1879): Sail plan

 All the ships of the class were provided with a barque rig, that is, square-rigged foremast and mainmast, and fore-and-aft sails only on the mizzen mast.

 Crew

 Miranda would have had a normal complement of 140–150 men.

 Construction

 Miranda was ordered from Devonport Dockyard and laid down on 8 July 1878.
 She was launched on 30 September 1879 and was commissioned on 22 July 1880.

 Service

+She commenced service on the Australia Station in March 1881, under Captain R. S. Dawson In May 1883, Commander Dyke Acland received command of the ship.
+The Miranda visited a number of the Ellice Islands (present-day Tuvalu) in 1886.
+Captain Rooke was in command when Miranda visited a number of the Gilbert Islands in 1886.